stolostron/rhacm-docs/services/serv_prep.md

 2. Configure your cluster DNS configuration by entering the following command:

   ```
-  kubectl edit -n kube-system configmap kube-dns
+  oc edit dns.operator/default
   ```

-3. Enable the forwarding plugin in the `kube-dns` configuration, similar to the following example, where *<mcm-svc-registry-dns-service-cluster-ip>* is the IP address that you identified in step 1:
+3. Enable the forwarding plugin in the `default` configuration, similar to the following example, where *<mcm-svc-registry-dns-service-cluster-ip>* is the IP address that you identified in step 1:

   ```
-  Corefile: |
-    .:53 {
+  spec:
+    servers:

     ...

+    - name: mcm-server
+      zones:
+        - mcm.svc
+      forwardPlugin:
+        upstreams:
-        forward mcm.svc. <mcm-svc-registry-dns-service-cluster-ip>
+          - <mcm-svc-registry-dns-service-cluster-ip>
-    }
   ```

-  The value `mcm.svc` is the default DNS domain suffix for the service registry.
-If you want to set it to another value, complete the following steps:
+  The value `mcm.svc` is from the value of `dnsSuffix` in the `serviceRegistry` configuration above

-    1. Log in to your Red Hat Advanced Cluster Management for Kubernetes console.

-	2. Navigate to **Workloads** -> **Helm Releases**.

-	3. Select your `rcm-klusterlet` release.

-	4. Expand **All parameters**.

-	5. In the *Multicloud Manager service registry configuration* section, set the DNS suffix in the *DNS Suffix* field.